jbroerken/libmrhab/doc/source/Usage/App_Loop/App_Loop.rst

 Updating Modules
 ----------------
-libmrhab gives the current application module a specific point at which it can update itself based on the recieved events.
+libmrhab gives the current application module a specific point at which it can update itself based on the received events.
 This update point can be chosen by the application, but it is recommended to place the module update inside the **MRH_SendEvent** function to ensure that all updates happen on the main thread.